 2. TfL (789 points)

 4. Bombardier & University of Derby (606 points)

 7. University of Sheffield (221 points)

 The final judging and assessment is carried out at Stapleford Miniature Railway in Leicestershire.
-The 2016 competition weekend will be from 2 to 3 July, with spectators able to attend on either the Saturday or Sunday free of charge.
-If you're thinking about attending the event as a spcetator, Sunday is probably the best spectator day as the locos will have passed scrutineering by then and be competing against one another.
+In 2016, the competition weekend took place on 2 to 3 July.
+Spectators were able to attend on either the Saturday or Sunday free of charge.
+If you're thinking about attending the event as a spcetator, Sunday is probably the best day as the locos will have passed scrutineering by then and will be competing against one another.
 It is free for spectators to come along to watch on both days.
-Please email Katherine Phipps, Project Manager for the Railway Challenge, to reserve your place.

 If you would like to find out about Railway Challenge sponsorship opportunities email firstname.lastname@example.org

 Registration forms for the 2017 Railway Challenge will be available in October 2016.
 If you have any queries regarding 2017 entries email email@example.com.